-Strategies and techniques Teacher deliberately adds new and varied instructional techniques to promote metacognitive processes .
-Students achieve the desired learning outcome.
-Lesson activities require students to be cognitively active Teacher designs a wide variety of instructional techniques.
-The techniques are useful in helping students achieve the desired learning outcome.
-Teacher attempts a variety of teaching techniques but teaching techniques do not help students achieve the desired learning outcome.
-Teacher relies heavily upon transmission models of instruction and does not help students achieve the desired learning outcome Pacing students to be cognitively active and construct their knowledge.
-Teacher paces lesson to maximize instruction.
+Strategies and Teacher deliberately adds new Teacher designs a wide variety Teacher attempts a variety of Teacher relies heavily upon techniques and varied instructional of instructional techniques.
+The teaching techniques but transmission models of techniques to promote techniques are useful in helping teaching techniques do not help instruction and does not help metacognitive processes. students achieve the desired students achieve the desired students achieve the desired Students achieve the desired learning outcome. learning outcome. learning outcome learning outcome.
+Lesson activities require students to be cognitively active and construct their knowledge.
+Pacing Teacher paces lesson to maximize instruction.
 Transition times are minimal.
 Teacher paces lesson as planned.
 Lessons begin and end on time.
 Transition times are minimal.
 Teacher does not pace as planned.
 Lessons do not begin or end on time.
 Transition times are too long.
 Teacher is not able to plan for allotted time.
 Transition times are long and chaotic.